goto/depot/docs/reference/configuration/maxcompute.md

 * Type: `required`
 * Default value: `default`

+## SINK_MAXCOMPUTE_PROTO_TIMESTAMP_TO_MAXCOMPUTE_TYPE

+Contains the time unit type for the timestamp field.
+This config will be used for setting the time unit maxcompute type for the proto timestamp field.
+Once table is created with certain timestamp type, it cannot be changed.
+Changing the timestamp type will result in error.
+Table needs to be recreated if timestamp type is changed.
+Supported values are TIMESTAMP and TIMESTAMP_NTZ.

+* Example value: `TIMESTAMP_NTZ`
+* Type: `required`
+* Default value: `TIMESTAMP`

 ## SINK_MAXCOMPUTE_TABLE_PARTITIONING_ENABLE

 Configuration for enabling partitioning in the MaxCompute table.
 This config will be used for enabling partitioning in the MaxCompute table.